Frederick Woodward Branson

 Frederick Woodward Branson, FIC, FCS (6 March 1851 – 30 November 1933) was a British chemist, glassblower, instrument maker and X-ray pioneer.

 He worked with Jacob Bell & Co a chemist who reformed the profession, location Oxford Street London.
 He was a Fellow of the Chemical Society in 1882, and became a Fellow of the Institute of Chemistry in 1888, glassblower, instrument maker and X-ray pioneer.
 Chairman & managing director of Reynolds & Branson 1898 – 1933.
-He had many published works 1882 -1918.
+He had many published works 1882–1918.
 He was given the honorary award of Freeman of the City of London 1908.

 Life and times of Frederick W. Branson and his family

 Frederick Woodward Branson was born on 6 March 1851 at Hanslope, Newport Pagnell, Buckinghamshire, England.
 He was the son of Thomas Branson a bricklayer, who later became a farmer.
 Branson's father inherited the farm via his marriage to Sarah Ann née Woodward, who had inherited it from her father.
 In 1861, Branson lived with his parents and maternal grandparents, William Woodward an agricultural labourer and farm owner, at Hungate End Farm, Hanslope.
-The farm consisted of 168 acres and employed 6 men and 6 boys.
+The farm consisted of 168 acres and employed six men and six boys.
 William inherited when he married Mary Woodward née Prentice, who was left half of her father, Thomas Prentice, Yeoman's, estate on 31 October 1837 located in Hanslope, Buckinghamshire, England.
 By 1861, the farm had increased in size to 200 acres and the farm was passed on to Branson's father, Thomas, around 1869 when William Woodward died.
 The farm increased in size again to 212 acres by 1871.
 At this time, Branson was employed as a chemist's apprentice, in the pharmacy of Messrs.
 Jay in the Drapery at All Saints, Northampton where he served his indentures.
-Branson would have inherited Hungate End farm via his parents, unfortunately, his mother Sarah Ann, the natural farmer by birth died, on 9 March 1881.
+Branson would have inherited Hungate End farm via his parents, but his mother Sarah Ann, the natural farmer by birth died, on 9 March 1881.
 She was the driving force and the decision maker when it came to the farm's success, whereas his father's experience came from a building background rather than a farming one.
 A notice in The London Gazette, 26 March 1881, announced that Thomas Branson had been declared bankrupt, and that Hungate End Farm, Hanslope was to be liquidated by arrangement by Composition with Creditors in accordance with the 1869 bankruptcy act.
 It is noted that by 1891, Branson's father had returned to the building trade.
 He died in 1910 and Branson attended his fathers funeral.